Three YouTube Vloggers Die After Fall In Canada Waterfall

-YouTubers, who chronicled their global travels on the video platform, died in the waters of Shannon Fall, British Columbia’s third highest waterfall, on Tuesday.
+YouTubers, who chronicled their global travels on the video platform, died in the waters of Shannon Fall, British Columbia’s third highest waterfall on Tuesday.

 Popular with extreme adventure aficionados, Ryker Gamble, Alexey Lyakh and Megan Scraper were swept by a fast current that plunged them into the water abyss some 100 feet down, Yahoo Entertainment reported.

-A statement by the Royal Canadian Mounted Police reads:
+A statement by the Royal Canadian Mounted Police reads the following.

 “On July 3rd, 2018, at 11:55 am Squamish RCMP received a call from BC Ambulance regarding three people who were swimming in one of the pools at the top of Shannon Falls.
 The individuals were with a group of friends when they slipped and fell into a pool 30 metres below.”